smartcontractkit/chainlink/integration-tests/deployment/devenv/README.md

 ## Overview

-This package is used for development and testing purposes.
+This package is used to create ephemeral environment for local/CI testing.
 It sets up an environment with local Docker containers running Chainlink nodes and a job distributor.
 It can either create new simulated private Ethereum network containers or connect to existing testnets/mainnets.